realatharva15/vulnnet_internal_writeup/README.md

 ![image1](https://github.com/realatharva15/vulnnet_internal_writeup/blob/main/images/Screenshot%202026-01-18%20at%2000-19-54%20Log%20in%20to%20TeamCity%20%E2%80%94%20TeamCity.png)

-now we have access to the super user dash board. lets try to upload a reverse shell on this page somehow. start by creating a project. name it anything.
+now we have access to the super user dash board. enter the super user authentication token we found earlier in the logs. lets try to upload a reverse shell on this page somehow.

 ![image2](https://github.com/realatharva15/vulnnet_internal_writeup/blob/main/images/Screenshot%202026-01-18%20at%2000-22-27%20Log%20in%20as%20Super%20user%20%E2%80%94%20TeamCity.png)

-after that save the changes and then click on the build configuration option
+start by creating a project. name it anything. after that save the changes and then click on the build configuration option

 ![image3](https://github.com/realatharva15/vulnnet_internal_writeup/blob/main/images/Screenshot%202026-01-18%20at%2013-00-03%20Create%20Project%20%E2%80%94%20TeamCity.png)